-This page contains information about the V-Ray Bercon Noise Texture in V-Ray for Modo.
+This page provides information on the V-Ray Bercon Noise Texture.

-Color 1 (map) – Controls the choice of color for the dark color used by the texture.
+Color 1 – Controls the choice of color for the dark color used by the texture.

-Color 2 (map) – Controls the choice of color for the light color used by the texture.
+Color 2 – Controls the choice of color for the light color used by the texture.

 Size – Controls the size of the noise procedural produced.